 Dementia and Ageing Research

-Jasmine has a MSc in Clinical and Developmental Cognitive Neuroscience and a BSc in Psychology.
-Prior to working at Oxford, Jasmine was a Research Assistant for 2 years at Kings College London with a focus on memory impairment as a result of non-traumatic brain injury and neurodegenerative disorders.
+Jasmine has a MSc in Clinical and Developmental Neuropsychology and a BSc in Psychology.
+Prior to working at Oxford, Jasmine was a Research Assistant for 2 years at Kings College London with a focus on cognitive impairment as a result of non-traumatic brain injury and neurodegenerative disorders.

 Digital Technologies for the Assessment of Cognition: A Clinical Review